 We have put a short list together for inexpensive replacements that will have your WiFi performing like it should.

 - Linksys MR7350 – Seriously high performance

 - TP-Link Archer AX50 – Tons of features

 - Netgear NightHawk X6 – Great for entertainment services

 Installing a Replacement router

-Activating modem mode on the Super Hub 4
+Activating modem mode on the Virgin Media Hub 4